jimu-gh/Kashi/README.md

 Kashi currently works with [Spotify](https://www.spotify.com/us/download/other/), [iTunes](https://www.apple.com/itunes/download/).

-**UPDATE (6/23/19):** YouTube support added.
+**UPDATE (6/23/19): YouTube support added.**

 Kashi will also work when watching a YouTube music video on Chrome or Safari.
 In order to do this, Youtube must be on the active tab.
 If a browser and a player are open at the same time, Kashi will prioritize the player if it is playing music.

+## How It Works

 Kashi has three main functions:
 1. It retrieves data about the current song playing via AppleScript.